rizalfakhri/rizalfakhri.id/content/blog/the-strange-feeling/index.md

 You hate yourself, you hate your own emotion, making you feel weak.

 Looking for somebody to blame.
-But there's nobody to blame, owing the fact that you don't know what happen to you.
+But there's nobody to blame, with the fact that you don't even know what happen to you.

 Everything seems perfect, then everything fall apart the next morning.
 You don't know why.